WR117H/WiFiDucky/README.md

 ![192 168 1 1_ (1)](https://o.remove.bg/downloads/c495a6cc-1ce2-46db-9c06-26951ccadee0/wemos-s2-mini-esp32-s2-top-600x315w_-_2023-06-13T140837.324-removebg-preview.png)

-In this project, we're gonna make a badusb but with esp32
+In this project, we're gonna make a badusb but with esp32 and also You can upload it even on esp8266 chips

 <!-- Pictures -->